Megat Junid

-Biography
+Early life

 Junid was born in Teluk Intan in 1942.

 Politics

-Megat Junid was a teacher by profession and first met Malaysian Prime Minister Mahathir Mohamad in the early 1970s.
+Megat Junid was a teacher by profession and first met Prime Minister Mahathir Mohamad in the early 1970s.
 Mahathir was living in exile for criticising then Prime Minister Tunku Abdul Rahman at the time of their meeting.
 Junid soon left teaching to become Mahathir's special assistant.

-Junid was first elected as a Malaysian Member of Parliament at the same time that Mahathir became Prime Minister of the country.
+Junid was first elected as a Malaysian Member of Parliament at the same time that Mahathir became the Prime Minister of the country.
 He was appointed Deputy Minister of Primary Industries in Mahathir's government, just two years later.

 In 1986, Mahathir next appointed Junid to be his deputy in the Ministry of Home Affairs.
-Junid's tenure as the Deputy Minister of Home Affairs was rocked by several controversies, including illegal immigration, a spike in illicit drug use and Operation Lalang of 1987.

 Junid was appointed to become Malaysia's Minister of Domestic Trade and Consumer Affairs in 1997.
-He served in the post for two years until he lost his seat in Parliament to a PAS candidate in the 1999 "Reformasi" elections.
+He served in the post for two years until he lost his seat in Parliament to a PAS candidate in the 1999 Malaysian general election.